Each day during the Route 91 Harvest festival, Rocio Guillen video-chatted with her children.

 “They’re going to understand it within their developmental context,” Paul, the psychologist, said.
 “As we grow up and learn about life and develop a vocabulary for the gravity of the situation, we develop an understanding of what happened.”

-In the meantime, young children often experience grief through strong emotions — waves of sadness or anger they can’t articulate.
+In the meantime, children often experience grief through strong emotions — waves of sadness or anger they can’t articulate.

 As time passes, “they’ll continually have questions, and when they’re ready to ask those questions, they will,” Paul said.
 “Especially when the surviving family members create an environment to answer those questions when they arise.”